MScBiomedicalInformatics/MSIB32500/README.md

 **Week 1: – Introduction to Linux for Bioinformatics**

 Session Leader or Guest Lecturer: Jorge Andrade, Ph.D.
-Objectives:  Learn how the Linux file system is organized and how to navigate it; Learn to perform basic operations with directories and files in Linux; Learn how to transfer files between computers; Learn useful text searching, text extraction and text manipulation techniques; Learn how to set permissions in a Linux enviroment.
+Objectives:  Learn how the Linux file system is organized and how to navigate it; Learn to perform basic operations with directories and files in Linux; Learn how to transfer files between computers; Learn useful text searching, text extraction and text manipulation techniques; Learn how to set permissions in a Linux environment.

 Required Reading: Developing Bioinformatics Computer Skills.
 Chapter 3, 4 and 5.
 Recommended: Bioinformatics Data Skills, Chapter 3, 4.